HTW-ALADIN/LOOM/README.md

 ## Component catalog.

 The available components are showcased in a [Storybook](htw-aladin.github.io/LOOM/).
-To run the Storybook locally, clone the repository and run `npm run storybook`.
+To run the Storybook locally, clone the repository, install all dependencies with `npm i` and then run `npm run storybook`.

 ## Add components.